-The challenge, as Paul mentions lies in curving out quality (relaxed) time.
+The challenge, as Paul mentions lies in curving out quality relaxed time for our relationships.

-Quality relaxed time requires energy.
-You need to have the heart and mind to connect, fill each others love tanks, to focus and share .
+Quality relaxed time requires energy; you need the margin of heart and mind to connect and fill each others love tanks.

-Such moments don’t happen by themselves.
-They need to be weaved into the rhythm of our lives, intentionally put there and guarded over.
+Such moments won’t happen by themselves; they need to be weaved into the rhythm of our lives, intentionally put there and protected.

-Why do couples struggle to achieve quality relaxed time together, how can they move forward?
+So why do husbands and wives struggle to achieve quality relaxed time together and how can they move forward?

 1. Unhealthy mindsets

-If what you know isn’t right and without an intentional desire to learn and change, you will keep repeating the same mistakes you saw or experienced.
+In other words, if what you know is incorrect, and without an intentional desire to learn and change, you will repeat mistakes from your past.

-It’s acquired through study, spending time in the Word of God, through talking with your spouse, keeping yourself accountable and a genuine desire to change from within.
+Change happens as we study ourselves and our spouses, as we spend time in the Word of God, as we keep accountability with others and nurture a genuine desire to change from within.

-So often, the good, seemingly small endeavors ( e. g a better but busier job) can eat and snap at quality marital times and before you know it, you are distracted, filled with excuses and can’t tell when you fell off the boat.
+The good, seemingly small endeavors ( e. g a better but busier job) ends up snapping at quality marital times.
+And before you know it, you are distracted and your marriage fragmented.